RenePotocnik/RecRoom-Shirt-Printer/README.md

 [Video: replacing the variable and preparing for importing](https://user-images.githubusercontent.com/76653181/179419753-4981f9bb-0b66-47bb-8796-cbedddf5ef56.mp4)

 ## Importing using `List Create`
-Unlike the _**Variable**_ import method, using the _**List Create**_ import method you can save the imported image data as an invention, spawn it and connect it to the printer for easy repeated printing.
+Unlike the _**Variable**_ import method, using the _**List Create**_ import method you can save the imported image data as an invention, spawn it and connect it to the printer for easy repeated and remote printing.

 Unlike the printer itself, this invention _**does not work in your dorm**_.\
 Create a room (or use an existing one) and follow these steps: